 Morris County NJ Obtaining CDS by Fraud Lawyer

-Being charged with Obtaining a Controlled Dangerous Substance (CDS) by Fraud, often referred to as prescription fraud, is a serious New Jersey drug crime.
+Being charged with Obtaining a Controlled Dangerous Substance (CDS) by Fraud, often referred to as prescription fraud, is a serious crime in New Jersey.
 Due to that fact that this is an indictable crime, your case will be transferred to the NJ Superior Court in the county in which the crime occurred, and you are exposed to prison time.
-When facing these charges, you need a skilled and experienced criminal lawyer to craft the best defense for your case.
+When facing these charges, you need a skilled and experienced criminal defense lawyer to craft the best defense for your case.

-The Drug Defense Team at the Tormey Law Firm is prepared to attack the State’s case and put you in a position to achieve the best possible result.
+The Morris County criminal defense attorneys at The Tormey Law Firm are prepared to attack the State’s case and put you in a position to achieve the best possible result.
 Our managing partner, Travis J. Tormey, has handled thousands of cases in Morris County and New Jersey, including in Mount Olive, Morristown, Parsippany, Madison, and Randolph.
-He has extensive experience representing clients charged with drug-related offenses, including possession of cocaine, possession of CDS in a motor vehicle, and heroin distribution.
-Another one of our partners, Alissa D. Hascup, is an active Municipal Prosecutor, a former Assistant County Prosecutor, and former Special Deputy Attorney General, who has prosecuted hundreds of indictable and disorderly persons offenses in New Jersey during the course of her distinguished career.
+He has extensive experience representing clients charged with drug crimes, including possession of cocaine, possession of CDS in a motor vehicle, and heroin distribution.
+Another one of our partners, Alissa D. Hascup, is a former Morris County Municipal Prosecutor, a former Assistant County Prosecutor, and a former Special Deputy Attorney General, who has prosecuted hundreds of indictable and disorderly persons offenses in New Jersey during the course of her distinguished career.
 She uses this valuable knowledge to develop the most effective defenses for our clients.
 If you are facing charges for prescription fraud in Morris County, The Tormey Law Firm is available 24 hours a day – 365 days a year to answer any and all questions you have regarding your case.
 Contact our Morristown offices today at (908) 336-5008 for a free consultation.

 Obtaining CDS by Fraud in New Jersey: N.J.S.A.
 2C:35-13